 Antone Meadows Trail is a 6.2 mile moderately trafficked loop trail located near Tahoe City, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Horses are also able to use this trail.

 cross country skiing